Dog Barking Training

 Keep an eye out for which of these behaviors makes your dog bark when you don’t want them to.
 Some of the simple things you can do to get your dog to stop unwanted barking include the following:

 - Speak calmly – Shouting will generally only cause your dog to bark more.
 You will get better results by speaking calmly and firmly.

 - Train them to understand “Quiet” – If you’re yelling at your dog to “shut up” or “stop barking,” you aren’t going to get very far.
 They will respond better to a simple command and positive reinforcement.
 When your dog is barking just calmly say “quiet” and when he stops barking give him a treat.
 It won’t happen overnight but many dogs can learn this behavior.

 - Tire them out – If your dog barks when he is alone, take him for a long walk or run before you leave him.
 A tired dog is a quiet dog.

 - Rule out medical problems – Some common medical problems in dogs can cause ongoing pain which will in turn cause them to bark.
 If you can’t pinpoint a reason for the barking, taking them to a veterinarian is always a good idea.

 Professional Dog Barking Training From Michael’s Pack

 While it is possible to train your dog to stop barking all on your own, it could take a significant amount of time and effort.
 The trainers at Michael’s Pack have years of experience teaching dogs to not bark excessively.
 Contact us today to discuss our dog barking training services and what we can do to help change your furry friend’s barking habits through communication and positive reinforcement.
-We offer in home dog training in New Jersey and New York, as well as personal and group sessions at our facility in Mineola, Long Island.
+We offer in home dog training in New Jersey and New York.